logo

 Sea to USA, air within: 1940

 This cover is postmarked in Wellington on 21 June 1940 and is franked with 1s.
-According to Startup [9], this was the rate for mail from New Zealand by sea to USA, air within in October 1939.
+According to Startup [13], the airmail rate per ½ oz for mail from New Zealandby sea to USA, air within this was increased to 10d on 1 October 1939 and further increased to 1s 0d on 1 December 1939.

 The cover has appropriate routing instructions: Air Mail from San Francisco.
-Mail could also be sent from New Zealand to Honolulu by sea and flown from there at a rate of 1s 9d.
+From 17 May 1937, mail could also be sent from New Zealand to Honolulu by sea and flown from there at a rate of 1s 6d.
+This was increased to 1s 9d on 1 December 1939.

 next